Breast Cancer Treatment Side Effects

 - Muscle or joint pain

-Targeted therapies are cancer treatments that stop or slow the spread of breast cancer by interfering with specific areas of cancer cells that are involved in the cancer cell’s growth processes.
-The potential side effects are specific to the type of targeted therapy given but may include6:
+Targeted therapies work by interfering with specific areas of cancer cells that are involved in the cell’s growth processes or focusing on specific features that are unique to cancer cells.
+Any potential side effects are specific to the type of targeted therapy given.
+Side effects may include:1,4

 - Diarrhea